What Causes Missed Period (Amenorrhea) In Teens And When To Seek Help?

 • Weight loss or gain: Unusual changes in body weight, whether it’s gaining or losing, may occur in teenage athletes and those with eating disorders and thyroid problems.

-• Facial hair, hair loss, acne: These symptoms can be associated with polycystic ovarian disease and other hormonal imbalances.
+• Acne, facial hair, hair loss in teenage girls: These symptoms can be associated with polycystic ovarian disease and other hormonal imbalances.

 Acne may be a symptom of PCOD